normcyr/recherche_babac2/README.md

 # Recherche Babac2

-a sopel module to search the Cycle Babac catalog
+a sopel module to search the Cycle Babac catalogue

 ## Installation